What Is the Cheapest Inground Swimming Pool?

 Pool Type | Average Starting Price |

 Of course, cost isn't the only consideration when you're shopping around for a new pool.
 Maintenance, durability, aesthetics, and usability are all important concerns.
-We've built a handy Pool Type Selector app to help you figure out which type of pool might be perfect for your backyard.
+Soooo, we've built a handy Pool Type Selector tool to help you figure out which type of pool might be perfect for your backyard.
 Just click below to take the quiz:

 Can you save money with a small inground pool?

-No matter which pool type you work with, there is almost always a correlation between the swimming pool's price and its size.
+No matter which type of pool you select, there is almost always a correlation between the pool's price and size.
 Like with a house or any other structure, the more square feet you need to account for and the deeper you need to dig into the ground, the more you will likely pay.

-If you want to save money on an inground pool, we usually recommend choosing a smaller pool size.
+If you want to save money on an inground pool, one option may be to choose a smaller pool size.
 With the right design, a small pool can still provide plenty of space for swimming, playing, and cooling off on hot summer days.
-The smallest inground pools tend to be cocktail pools or plunge pools -- click the link in this sentence to read about these smaller pools and discover if one of these pool types might be right for your backyard.
+The smallest inground pools are sometimes called cocktail pools or plunge pools -- click the link in this sentence to read about these smaller pools and discover if one of these pool types might be right for your backyard.

 Read more: A Guide to Inground Swimming Pool Size, Costs, and Prices: Everything You Should Know